Trazodone Overdose Symptoms And Amount

 Signs And Symptoms Of Trazodone Overdose

-What happens if you take too much Trazodone?
+What happens if someone takes too much Trazodone?
 Symptoms one may experience after ingesting large amounts of the drug include:

 - Poor coordination